8 Teacher Strategies for Successful Homework Habits

 4. Get Excited and Be Positive

-As your child’s role model, if you view homework as a chore or something that interferes with your personal schedule, your child will mimic that behavior.
-Let your child know how grown-up it is for them to have homework and how proud they should be of their hard work.
+As your child’s role model, your attitude toward homework can set the tone.
+When you approach it with interest and encouragement, your child is more likely to see it as a meaningful part of learning — and feel proud of their effort.
+Let them know how grown-up it is for them to have homework and how proud they should be of their hard work.
 Try to instill in them that it is “fun” to be able to do the assigned tasks.
-Let them show you their work and praise them for finishing homework.
+Let them show you their finished work.
 Be encouraging — it will make a difference.

 5. Keep an Eye on the Clock